 Methemoglobinemia is a blood disorder in which an abnormal amount of methemoglobin -- a form of hemoglobin -- is produced.
-Hemoglobin is the molecule in red blood cells that distributes oxygen to the body.
-Methemoglobin cannot release oxygen.
+Hemoglobin is the protein in red blood cells that carries and distributes oxygen to the body.

-In methemoglobinemia, the hemoglobin is unable to release oxygen effectively to body tissues.
+With methemoglobinemia, the hemoglobin can carry oxygen but is unable to release it effectively to body tissues.

-Methemoglobinemia may be passed down through families (inherited or congenital).
-Or, it may be caused by exposure to certain drugs, chemicals, or foods (acquired).
+This condition can be passed down through families (inherited or congenital).
+Or, it is caused by exposure to certain drugs, chemicals, or foods (acquired).

 There are two forms of inherited methemoglobinemia.
 The first form is passed on by both parents.
 The parents usually do not have the condition themselves, but they carry the gene that causes the condition.
 It occurs when there is a problem with an enzyme called cytochrome b5 reductase.